I’m a big quote guy, as evidenced by the quote I run at the top of this site.

 Rich Eisen tried stand up comedy in a former life.
 Humor is a big part of his repertoire as the signature host of NFL Network.

 Viewers, though, saw another side of Eisen last Tuesday.
 Eisen was visibly emotional in announcing the death of NFL Network President Steve Sabol.
 Here’s the link.

 Eisen knows how much Sabol meant to his life.
 Without Sabol, he said, there would be no NFL Network.

 Eisen has been there from Day 1 in 2003.
 He brought the channel on the air, saying “Your dreams have come true.”

 Nine years later, it has become a dream job for Eisen, who took a considerable risk by leaving a fairly great gig at ESPN.
-In addition to his hosting duties on NFL Network, he also has a popular podcast that allows him to hang with stars … Continue Reading
+In addition to his hosting duties on NFL Network, he also has a popular podcast that allows him to … Continue Reading

 ESPN loves to mark milestones and anniversaries.
 I imagine they go through a lot of birthday cakes in Bristol.

 Some, though, mean more than others.
 Thursday at 6 p.m.
 ET, ESPN will mark the 50,000th airing of SportsCenter.